splatch/horizon-stream/doc/architecture/decisions/0004-create-new-monitoring-policy-service.md

 - The Alert service will be more focused on managing alerts and the alert engine, increasing its cohesion.
 - The alert engine and API will be capable of scaling independently of monitoring policies.
 - It becomes very obvious where monitoring policies exist.
+- Alerts are coupled with monitoring policies.
+Moving them to another service couples the Alert service with an additional microservice, but it also makes it consistent with the way the Notification and Threshold service are coupled.
 - Monitoring policies, tags, rules, and the events configured within monitoring policies or produced for thresholds will need to be communicated to the alert service.
 - The alert engine will lose high consistency in favour of eventual consistency.
 - The Alert service will still need the UEIs and reduction/clear keys for each event it uses to produce or clear alerts.
 This needs to be designed.